Perpetual Options Explained

 A trader should open a straddle position when they want to long volatility but don't have a preference on the price direction OR if they want to hedge an LP position.

 They also have no price impact when the position is opened or closed since there is no rebalancing that needs to occur.
-For those familiar with the volatility smile, they are the cheapest position to open in DeltaSwap because they are essentially at the money (ATM).
+For those familiar with the volatility smile, they are the cheapest position to open because they are essentially at the money (ATM).

 The delta (leverage) of a straddle position will initially start at 0 and will increase as the price moves farther away from the entry price.

 The delta of a short position will initially start as negative but like the other positions it will change with volatility.
-The leverage will start at 1-3x and will increase as the price moves farther away from your entry.
+The leverage will start at 1-3x and will increase as the price moves farther away from the entry.